complyue/hbi/Readme.md

-The implementation of a **function** exposed by a `hosting environment`, normally (the exact case that `response` is expected) does leverage the `hosting conversation` to send another set of _peer-scripting-code_, optionally with binary data/stream (the `response`), back to the posting peer, for the subsequences be realized at the posting site.
+The implementation of a **function** exposed by a `hosting environment`, normally (the exact case that `response` is expected) does leverage the `hosting conversation` to send another set of **peer-script** packets, optionally with binary data/stream (the `response`), back to the original peer, for the subsequences be realized at the initiating site.

-This set of _peer-scripting-code_ (plus data/stream if present), is `landed` (meaning received & processed) during the `after-posting stage` of the posting peer's original `posting conversation`, as mentioned in earlier paragrah of this section.
+This set of **peer-script** packets (possibly followed by binary data/stream), is `landed` (meaning received & processed) during the `recv` stage of the original peer's `posting conversation`, as mentioned in earlier paragrah of this section.

 Additionally, the implementation can schedule more activities to happen later, and any